Getting ready for your first few walks

 After your walk

-At the end of the walk, remember to say thanks to your leader – they are volunteers and put in a stack of effort to organise the logistics of getting NPA members out into the bush.
+At the end of the walk, remember to say thanks to your leader – they are volunteers and put in a stack of effort to organise the logistics of getting people out into the bush.
 If someone has given you a lift, then it’s nice to offer them some petrol money or shout them a coffee instead.

 Getting into it Enjoying a life long love of walking